-- 3. Nothing could be more untrue than to attribute to the influence of Schaeffle the conception which Monsieur Deploige terms social realism.
+3. Nothing could be more untrue than to attribute to the influence of Schaeffle the conception which Monsieur Deploige terms social realism.
 It came to me directly from Comte, Spencer and Espinas, whom I knew long before I knew Schaeffle.
 Monsieur Deploige implies, it is true, that if it is to be found in Espinas, it is because he was 'very well informed about German sociological literature'.
-I do not think I as being at all indiscreet in letting Monsieur Deploige know that Espinas only learnt German very late on.
+I do not think I am being at all indiscreet in letting Monsieur Deploige know that Espinas only learnt German very late on.
 In any case it is certain that he did not know of Schaeffle when he wrote his Sociétés animales.
-The note in which the German author is mentioned was added in the second edition of his book. - 4.
-I am alleged to have borrowed from Wundt the distinction which I attempted to establish between sociology and psychology.
-I do not dispute that there is a tendency in this direction in Wundt, but it is also mingled with opposing tendencies.
-But the idea came to me from elsewhere.
+The note in which the German author is mentioned was added in the second edition of his book.